lsrdg/tatoeba-karini/README.md

-If you work on the command line and deal with language stuff, you probably make use of some editor, dictionary, translator, thesaurus etc. The only thing missing was access to the great material available on Tatoeba, not any more.
+If you work on the command line and deal with language stuff, you probably make use of some editor, dictionary, translator, thesaurus etc. The only thing I was missing was access to the great material available on Tatoeba, not any more.

+And in order to learn Python and programming, I needed a project that I do care about.

+## Current stage

+Tatoeba-karini is currently on its `0.0.*` version.
+The `0.1` version will come
+when:

+- the offline searching gets rewritten and improved (regex and performance)
+- the html parser is able to paginate the results
+- there is a proper, complete and built-in documentation

+Untill then, the project remains unstable and experimental.

 ## Requirements